kevinveenbirkenbach/cymais/roles/pkgmgr-install/README.md

 ## Description

-This Ansible role installs and updates packages using `pkgmgr` on Arch Linux systems.
+This Ansible role installs [Kevin's Package Manager](https://github.com/kevinveenbirkenbach/package-manager) and updates packages using `pkgmgr` on Arch Linux systems.
 It provides a unified interface for package installation and update management, ensuring consistent deployment across environments.

 ## Overview